Dennis L. Creeden

 The next record I found for Dennis was his WWI draft registration in 1918.

 Now he's using Dan John!
 At least that fits with the initials D.J. that he used on his marriage license.
-Even though the birth date is off by a year and a day, I'm pretty sure this is Dennis.
+Even though the birth date is off by a year, I'm pretty sure this is Dennis.
 The occupation is blacksmith again and he gives his brother Charles A. Creeden as next of kin.
 Interesting that he gives Charles' residence as Pueblo, CO.
 Their sister Julia lived in Pueblo, but I don't know if Charles ever did.
 The location of Biggs, CA is interesting too and might be a clue as to where Dennis was in the 1920 census.
 In his mother Mary's obituaries in 1925, Dennis' brother Edward is said to be living in Briggs, CA and the location for Dennis is just given as Cal.
 I couldn't find a Briggs, although there is a Briggs Terrace.
 It's possible Edward was in Biggs too.

 There are a lot of mysteries here!
 Why did Dennis use the name Daniel?
 Why was he singled out in his father's will to only receive $35?
 Why wasn't he living with the rest of the family in 1900?
 Why did he and Nellie divorce after being married a few months?
 Where was Dennis in the 1910 and 1920 census records?
 Is his date of death correct?